 Going to the doctor is no fun, and your cat is probably really scared when he sees the signs that a vet visit is coming up for him.
+I totally get that, I’m terrified of doctors, too!
+It can be quite a process preparing your cat for his vet visit.
 Although it’s impossible to remove all stress from the experience, there are some steps you can take to make vet visits for cats less scary.

 Disclaimer: This post contains an affiliate links.
 We receive a small commission on goods featured via these links, at no additional cost to you.

 Look for a Cats-only Clinic